thefalc/instabread-codelab-sample/README.md

 npm run dev
 ```

-1. Navigate to **http://localhost:3000** in your browser.
+2. Navigate to **http://localhost:3000** in your browser.
-1. Go through the various screens until you reach the **Set up direct deposit** screen.
+3. Go through the various screens until you reach the **Set up direct deposit** screen.
-1. Fill in the **Holder name** with anything you wish.
+4. Fill in the **Holder name** with anything you wish.
-1. For the **Routing number**, enter 322271627, which is Chase Bank’s routing number.
+5. For the **Routing number**, enter 322271627, which is Chase Bank's routing number.
-1. For the **Account number**, enter 0004321567000, which is a valid test bank account number for Moov.
+6. For the **Account number**, enter 0004321567000, which is a valid test bank account number for Moov.
-1. Click **Continue**.
+7. Click **Continue**.
-1. When the app successfully displays the Congratulations page, go to Skyflow Studio and check the **shoppers_bank_information** table.
+8. When the app successfully displays the Congratulations page, go to Skyflow Studio and check the **shoppers_bank_information** table.
 It shows a new record.
 Additionally, if you look at the latest account in your Moov administrator dashboard, there is a payment method listed under the account information.

 ![Moov payment information page](images/moov-account-payment-information.png "Moov payment information page")